12 Veterans Day Activities To Volunteer and Help Military Veterans

 Did you know that over 33,000 veterans in the U.S. experience homelessness on any given night?.
 For many, housing is the foundation on which everything else, employment, healthcare, and community belonging, is built.
 Without stable housing, veterans can struggle to access opportunities that most of us take for granted.

-This November, your organization can engage in meaningful Veterans Day volunteering by creating digital handouts, guides, or resource lists that connect veterans with affordable housing programs, VA housing assistance, and local shelters.
-You can also volunteer for Veterans Day by participating directly in community programs that help veterans secure housing or by organizing fundraising campaigns to support local initiatives.
+This is where workplace volunteering can make a practical difference.
+Your organization can create digital handouts, guides, or resource lists that connect veterans with affordable housing programs, VA housing assistance, and local shelters.
+Teams can also participate in community programs that help veterans secure housing or organize fundraising campaigns to support local initiatives.

 Providing stable housing often opens doors to employment assistance and other vital resources for veterans and other individuals.
 Volunteers can coordinate workshops, career counseling sessions, or guidance to help veterans find jobs that match their skills and experience.
 For veterans who require additional support, programs offering home care services, such as basic home repairs or daily living assistance, can significantly improve their quality of life.